π« Understanding Scams the Right Way | Authority & Government Scams — Chapter Five

 Compliance feels like safety.

-This is why intelligence is irrelevant.
+This is why intelligence alone does not protect people.

 Recognizing Authority Scam Patterns